A Compact Circumstellar Shell as the Source of High--velocity Features in SN 2011fe: Acknowledgments

-\acknowledgements Special thanks to Jeffrey Silverman, Howie Marion, and Jozsef Vink\'o for many discussions about high--velocity features and the fits shown in this paper.
-Thanks to Vadim Gamezo for providing the source model of the post-explosion supernova.
-This work was supported in part by NSF grant AST-1109801.
-The Texas Advanced Computing Center (TACC) at the University of Texas at Austin has provided HPC resources that have contributed to the research results reported within this letter.
+This work was supported in part by NSF grant AST-1109801 and the Graduate Student Continuing Fellowship from the University of Texas at Austin.
+Thanks to the Texas Advanced Computing Center (TACC) at the University of Texas at Austin for providing HPC resources that have contributed to the research results reported within this paper.
+The software used in this work (\textsoft{SuShI/spectrafit}) is publicly available at \url{http://github.com/astrobit/snatk}.